rlandow/Video-Store/README.md

 Old fashined I know  - a video store - but it's the business used in this case study.

 Features:
-* For your conveneince includes a T-SQL script to create database and load with some initiail data.
+* For your conveneince includes a T-SQL script to the create database and load with some initiail data.
 For those that would rather not do this trough EF Migrations.